xiaojinggang/xiaojinggang/README.md

-# Microdust 微尘
+# Microdust 星辰大海
 This is a blog created by Azeril.
-The blog is live at [azeril.me](http://azeril.me/).
+The blog is live at [xiaojinggang](http://xiaojinggang.github.io/).

 ## Thanks